emuvi/ichain/README.md

 # IChain

-IChain is a command program that chains muliple executions of programs passing inputs and outputs as configured in a INI like file.
+IChain is a command program that chains multiple executions of programs in parallel passing inputs and outputs between then as configured in a ICH file.